excellalabs/docker-workshop-2/README.2.md

 1. Check the External IP: `kubectl get svc docker-hello-api-2`

     On Play with K8, this will say *pending*, but with AWS and GKE, you will get an external IP address.

+## **EXERCISE: Scale**

+1. Scale by creating more copies of the pod via by declaraton in the manifest.

+    `kubectl scale wyntuition/docker-hello-api --replicas 5`

+1. Go to node2 and do `docker ps` to see all the containers running there.

+    (You could try autoscalaing with `kubectl autoscale deploy/docker-hello-api --min=3 --max=5`)

 ## **EXERCISE: Rolling update**